Cancer Biology Ph.D. Program

-The themes of the Cancer Biology faculty are related to four scientific programs in the Simmons Cancer Center:
+The themes of the Cancer Biology faculty are related to four scientific programs in the Harold C. Simmons Comprehensive Cancer Center:

 In addition, the center has emerging programs in DNA Repair and Radiation Oncology and Cancer Prevention and Control.

-The formal coursework for Ph.D. students is very flexible, giving them a wide range of choices depending on their interests.
-In general, courses are taken as necessary to provide sufficient background in the biological sciences so that students develop a breadth of knowledge before specializing in a particular area of cancer research.
+The formal coursework for Ph.D. students is very flexible, with a wide range of choices depending on their interests.
+In general, courses are taken as necessary to provide sufficient background in the biological sciences so students develop breadth before specializing in a particular area of cancer research.
 Because cancer research encompasses a wide variety of approaches to the biology, biochemistry, and genetics of various diseases that make up cancer, the curriculum requirements are designed to provide students with the best opportunity for specialization within this multidisciplinary field.

 A Message from the Program Chair